 On July 18, 1914, the Boston Braves were in last place as usual.
 But that season the madmen from Boston made the most stunning comeback in baseball history after a humiliating 10-2 loss to a Buffalo farm team.

 The team went from last place to first in two months and then swept the heavily favored Philadelphia Athletics in the World Series.
 Their last-to-first rally still stands as one of the greatest reversals in baseball history.

-The Braves had been a last-place team for a decade, averaging 100 losses a year.
+The Braves had languished in the cellar for a decade, averaging 100 losses a year.
 They played in a rickety little ballpark that seated 5,800, not that they needed that many seats.
 The team was sold in 1912 to former pitcher John Montgomery Ward, and John Gaffney, a Tammany Hall alderman.
 Until then they’d been known as the “Beaneaters,” the “Doves” or the “Rustlers,” but Gaffney named them the Braves after the New York political machine’s symbol, Chief Tammanend.

-The new owners hired George Stallings, a crusty, some said sadistic, plantation owner from Georgia who could fly into a schizophrenic rage over a dropped fly ball.
+The new owners hired George Stallings, a crusty, some said sadistic, plantation owner from Georgia.
+Stallings could fly into a schizophrenic rage over a dropped fly ball.
 Even by baseball standards Stallings was extremely superstitious.
 He hated yellow signs and yellow clothing.
 Yellow ballpark advertisements had to be painted over before he’d let the team play.
 He would freeze in position when his team started a rally.
-Once the Braves rallied as he was picking up a pebble in the dugout, and he had to be helped off the field.
+Once, the Braves rallied as he picked up a pebble in the dugout.
+When the rally ended he had to be helped off the field.